How A Regular Scalp Conditioning Routine Can Level-Up Your Hair Game for Good

 In addition to using a conventional hair conditioner to moisturize your scalp, why not get on your DIY tool belt, too?
 Raid your pantry for some truly nourishing scalp conditioners: coconut oil, argan oil, almond oil, jojoba oil, and olive oil are all super moisturizers and very popular for DIY scalp treatments.
 Want to try a two-pronged approach, with clarifying and then moisturizing?
 Add a few drops of pure tea tree oil to your oil of choice, then massage gently into scalp to soothe irritated patches, dandruff, and inflammation.
 Always remember to rinse any scalp conditioner (bottled or DIY) thoroughly when you’re done!

 PRO TIP: Want more recommendations for your hair type?
-Check out our complete guide to natural hair care for a breakdown on shampoos and conditioners for every hair type and hair concern.
+Check out our complete guide to natural hair care for a breakdown on natural shampoos and conditioners for every hair type and hair concern.

 The DO’s and DON’Ts of Conditioning Your Scalp